-- Management notably holds 30+ percent of shares.
+- Management notably holds over 30 percent of shares.

 Tango Gold and Porphyry Project

 The 3,954-hectare Tango project is located in southern Sinaloa State, Mexico.
 Prime Meridian is earning a 100 percent interest, subject to a two percent royalty, in the property by paying US$5 million in purchase payments and holding costs over five years.
-The company will spend a minimum of US$250,000 annually on the development of Tango over the term.
+The company is expected to spend a minimum of US$250,000 annually on the development of Tango over the term.